dixslyf/mnist-digits-nb-nn/report/report.typ

 Note, however, that the steps above do not use the package versions pinned by Poetry.
 Instead, they use the packages installed on Kaggle's machines.
-Although the program will most likely run fine, there is no 100% guarantee that it will (the pain of Python packaging).
+Although the program will most likely run fine, there is no 100% guarantee that it will due to the pain of Python packaging.

-== Usage
+== Usage <sec-usage>

 The interface of the program is significantly different from the provided code.
 First, there is only one executable program.